Working from home has many benefits. Although not all jobs can be done remotely, the ones that can are fruitful for both employees and employers.

 Almost all working-from-home productivity statistics have demonstrated that working away from the premises can increase productivity, as the results from the Stanford study show that it can boost productivity by 13%.

 16. Remote workers living with a spouse or partner spent 25 more minutes preparing food and 48 more minutes eating and drinking at home.

 A very convenient perk of telecommuting lies in the extra time workers get.
 They can spend this time in many ways, and culinary activity is a great option.

-As you probably know, healthy food is not easy to come by when working in the office.
-But the telecommuting benefits save time and allow people to cook nutritious home meals more often.
+Healthy food is not easy to come by when working in the office.
+But telecommuting benefits saves time and allows people to cook nutritious home meals more often.
 This is the possible reason telecommuters spend more time cooking and eating.

-17. Remote work can reduce unscheduled absenteeism by 63%.
+17. Employers believe remote work can reduce unscheduled absenteeism by 50% in 2023.

-Absenteeism can be a serious drain on a business’s productivity.
-Even worse, a lot of sick days called in by employees aren’t caused by illness.
-Instead, they are often related to setting aside extra time to do other things unrelated to work.
+Absenteeism can be a severe drain on a business’s productivity.
+Even worse, many sick days called in by employees aren’t caused by illness.
+Instead, they often involve extra time to do other work-related things.

-This is where remote work can really help out.
-Many working from home stats have proven that unscheduled absenteeism can drop by an impressive 63% with telecommuting.
-It merely gives people more time to tend to their other duties and pleasures.
+This is where remote work can help out.
+Many working-from-home stats have proven that unscheduled absenteeism can drop by an impressive 50% with telecommuting.
+It gives people more time to tend to their other duties and pleasures.

 Experts and enthusiasts alike espouse the benefits employees can enjoy from remote work.
 However, the perks for an employer deserve a little love as well.